apache/streams-examples/README.md

     there is no need to check it out manually and build it locally yourself, unless you choose to checkout a SNAPSHOT branch.

-    If so needed, incubator-streams can be checked out from: http://git-wip-us.apache.org/repos/asf/incubator-streams.git
+    - If so needed, incubator-streams can be checked out from: http://git-wip-us.apache.org/repos/asf/incubator-streams.git

-    After check out, cd into incubator-streams and invoke maven to install it using:
+    - After check out, cd into incubator-streams and invoke maven to install it using:

-      $mvn install
+            mvn install

-  - To build all of the Streams examples, invoke maven in the root directory:
+  - To build all of the Streams examples, invoke maven with:

-      $mvn install
+        mvn install

+### Integration Testing

+  *Integration Testing will fail unless you have a working docker installation and valid twitter credentials in local conf files.*

+  - To run the full suite of integration tests, invoke maven with:

+        mvn -N -PdockerITs docker:start
+        mvn clean verify -D
+        mvn -N -PdockerITs docker:stop

   - To build and install a docker image containing a specific example, change to that example's directory then:

-      $mvn -Pdocker clean package docker:build
+        mvn -Pdocker clean package docker:build

-    This will only work if you have a working docker installation.
+### Disclaimer
+Apache Streams is an effort undergoing incubation at [The Apache Software Foundation (ASF)](http://apache.org) sponsored by the [Apache Incubator PMC](http://incubator.apache.org).
+Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.
+While incubation status is not necessarily a reflection of the completeness or stability of the code, it does indicate that the project has yet to be fully endorsed by the ASF.

+###### Licensed under Apache License 2.0 - http://www.apache.org/licenses/LICENSE-2.0